AisforAstronaut/weather-station-guide/siting.md

 - the air sensor box needs to breathe
 - the weather station needs to be connected to power and your network via an Ethernet cable

 You may not be able to find an ideal location.
-Perhaps trees block the wind, or the rain gauge is partially sheltered by an overhang.  **Please still install your Weather Station!** You could even use this as a learning opportunity: would it be possible, for example, to take things like reduced rain readings into account automatically?
+Perhaps trees block the wind, or the rain gauge is partially sheltered by an overhang.  **Please still install your Weather Station!** You could even use this as a learning opportunity: would it be possible to take things like reduced rain readings into account automatically?
 It’s also a great chance to get your students involved in a bit of problem solving and research, and to get other departments in the school involved.

 ## Stevenson screen